naveenkumargopi/JythonAuthScripts_Gluu/README.md

-## Deployment Steps for enabling ThumbSignIn with Gluu (With Gluu LDAP maintaining the users):
+## Enabling ThumbSignIn with Gluu (With Gluu LDAP maintaining the users):

 ---

 ### A) Add ThumbSignInAuthenticator_GluuLocalLDAP.py with below Custom properties (to be configured in Gluu Admin Dashboard):